 - Sleep disturbance

-Even though anxiety may affect everything from sleeping habits to eating, poor academic performance can also result from untreated anxiety.
-School avoidance missed days due to anxiety-related ailment, and persistent worry can make it difficult for anxious teens to keep up with their workload.
+Even though anxiety may affect everything from sleeping habits to eating, poor academic performance can also result from untreated pressure.
+School avoidance missed days due to anxiety-related ailment and persistent worry can make it difficult for anxious teens to keep up with their workload.

-However, not every teen experience anxious feelings or excessive panic attacks; some experience mild symptoms of fright without enduring a full panic attack.
+However, not every teen experiences anxiety or excessive panic attacks; some experience mild fright symptoms without enduring a complete panic attack.
 Following are the signs which are common among people with anxiety disorders:

 - Hasty heartbeat